 It is against the law for drivers to open their doors onto cyclists or pedestrians in Massachusetts.
 When a cyclist is injured in a dooring accident

 , police can investigate and issue a citation and $100 fine.
-This citation can be used to support a cyclist's claim seeking compensation for their injuries.
+A citation can be used to support a cyclist's claim seeking compensation for their injuries, along with witness statements and other evidence from the accident scene.

 Contact a Newton Bicycle Accident Attorney